Legacy API Migration

 Introduction

-Refinitiv Robust Foundation API (RFA) is a high-performance data-neutral, thread-aware API for the Consumption, Publishing and Contribution of real-time streaming data from/to a Refinitiv Real-Time Distribution System (RTDS - formerly known as TREP) and offers low latency, high throughput data delivery (when using the OMM interface).
+Robust Foundation API (RFA) is a high-performance data-neutral, thread-aware API for the Consumption, Publishing and Contribution of real-time streaming data from/to a Real-Time Distribution System (RTDS - formerly known as TREP) and offers low latency, high throughput data delivery (when using the OMM interface).

 As a Feature complete API, whilst RFA supports recent compilers/IDEs/Operating systems – it does not contain features available in our newer strategic APIs, such as Cloud connectivity or support for newer RTDS functionality.